learn-co-curriculum/dsc-instance-methods/README.md

 # here the strings passed in, "Argument1" and "Argument2", are arguments since you are executing the function
 ```

-Okay, so let's see if when you define our function with a parameter, you can get get rid of the error.
+Okay, so let's see if when you define our function with a parameter, you can get rid of the error.
 You'll also define another function `who_am_i` to help further understand what's happening here.

 ## Introducing `self`